ericlewis/HashflagUI/README.md

 Inspired by [@wongmjane](https://twitter.com/wongmjane) this is a study based off of [her work](https://wongmjane.com/hashflag-browser) written using purely SwiftUI & CoreData.

 ## Supported Platforms
-- anything running iOS 14, tvOS tentative.
+- anything running iOS 14, or macOS BS... tvOS tentative pending PR.

 ## Purpose
 To serve as a fun explorative ground for all things SwiftUI across all the platforms.